Best Book Layout Software for Authors in 2026: 7 Tools Compared

 Is Vellum really better than the alternatives?

 For ebooks, Vellum produces epub files with particularly clean HTML/CSS code and polished typographic rendering.
 On Mac, it's often the benchmark.
 But for Windows or Linux users, Atticus and Folio Studio produce fully competitive results.
+The differences are now small enough that platform availability and price matter more than raw quality.

 Can I import into Folio Studio from Word?

 Yes, Folio Studio accepts .docx files.
 It detects chapters via Word heading styles (Heading 1, Heading 2).
 For best results, use Word's native heading styles rather than manually formatted bold text.
+See our create-epub guide for the full import workflow.

 Do I need different software for epub and PDF?